-NOTE 2: In European Union, the set of urban standardised statistical units includes urban zones, great urban zones and functional urban areas (see referenced document in chapter 2.6).
+NOTE 2: In European Union, the set of urban standardised statistical units includes cities, greater cities and functional urban areas [FUA] (see referenced document in chapter 2.6).

-The vector core feature types should have the following core attributes: # Geometry (as surface or as multisurface) # Unique and persistent identifier(s) # Level of the unit. # Geographical name (if any) # Version Id: # Reference Period Begin # Reference Period End
+The vector core feature types should have the following core attributes:

+- Geometry (as surface or as multisurface)

+- Unique and persistent identifiers

+- Level of the unit.

+- Geographical name (if any)

+- Version Id:

+- Reference Period Begin

+- Reference Period End